2018 Madhya Pradesh Legislative Assembly election

 Elections to the Madhya Pradesh Legislative Assembly were held on 28 November 2018 to elect members of the 230 constituencies in Madhya Pradesh.
-It is believed that the election was a direct political battle between the BJP and the INC. One of the main centers of attraction was the contest between Congress heavy-weight Arun Yadav and the then Chief Minister Shivraj Singh Chouhan.
-While the Shivraj Singh Chouhan government had tried to win for consecutive 4th term, the INC fought for winning the state after 2003.
-The election led to a hung assembly, with the INC emerging as the single largest party and the BJP winning the popular vote.
+The election was a direct political battle between the BJP and the INC. One of the main centers of attraction was the contest between Congress heavy-weight Arun Yadav and the then Chief Minister Shivraj Singh Chouhan.
+While the Shivraj Singh Chouhan government vied to win for a consecutive 4th term, the INC fought for winning the state after 2003.
+The election led to a hung assembly, with the INC emerging as the single largest party with 114 seats and the BJP winning the popular vote and 109 seats.
+After the results, Congress and BSP formed the government with Kamal Nath becoming the chief minister.

 Background

 The tenure of Madhya Pradesh Legislative Assembly elected in 2013 ended on 7 January 2019.

 Schedule

 Election dates were announced on 6 October 2018 and voting was held on 28 November 2018.

 Results were declared on 11 December 2018.